 FAU Libraries at the Boca Raton campus supports faculty and student research through reference services, one-on-one consultations, and workshops relevant to the research process.

-As subject specialists, librarians in the Instruction and Engagement Services Department may provide specialized support for the University’s research and teaching endeavors by conducting literature searches or comprehensive literature reviews for Boca Raton faculty.
+As subject specialists, librarians in the Research and Instructional Services Department may provide specialized support for the University’s research and teaching endeavors by conducting literature searches or comprehensive literature reviews for Boca Raton faculty.
 The following is a detailed policy for procedures for literature searches and literature reviews, and the processes by which to request either.

 Note that requests may be declined due to time, access to resources, or availability.
 In lieu of requesting a literature search or review, a research consultation can be arranged for instruction on finding suitable literature.